 To arrange a meeting call 02891412383 or write to [email protected]

 What will happen after finishing school?
 What are my attitudes and aspirations?
 Should I listen to my heart or my mind?
 Reflecting on yourself and your own motivations will allow you to make a conscious choice with the help of the University.
 Our educational coaches organise an orientation meeting for high school students from all institutions that apply.
 The initiative aims to provide useful advice so that each young student can lay a good foundation for achieving their personal goals.

 The meeting lasts about two hours and includes a theoretical part and a practical part with exercises aimed at stimulating reflection on the part of the students.
 To arrange a meeting, please write to [email protected] or call 02891412813

 From north to south to talk about IULM

 Through a task force of IULM graduates and undergraduates we want to shorten the distance between university and school through orientation activities in the field.
-That's why IULM meets the students directly at their institutes on an itinerant trip.
+That's why IULM meets the students directly at their institutes on an itinerant trip throughout Italy and beyond.

 IULM Orienta started up in 2003 with the help of 10 tutors who travel almost 15,000 km in two coaches reaching students in schools and town squares.
-In 2004, work in the office intensified, i.e. contact with schools and scheduling of appointments.
+In 2004 we intensified the work from office contacting schools and scheduling of appointments.
 The members of the Task Force became more autonomous and started moving separately.

 Discover the Campus